⎹ By Courtney Paige, Editor-in-Chief⎹ ☀️ 🌆

 1. “Is there a benefit to using the same line of shampoo, conditioner and styling products?”

 The most important aspect of choosing a shampoo is finding one that matches your hair type and one that does NOT contain sulfates.
-Sulfates are an added ingredient manufactures use to simply create suds.
+Sulfates are an added ingredient manufacturers use to simply create suds.
 Excess suds were needed to rid the scalp of dirt and oils before modern hygiene went into effect almost a century ago.
 Flash forward and rarely do most of us go without washing our hair less than once a week.
-The cold hard fact is, sulfates strip healthy hair of its natural oils, its porosity, and its elasticity.
+The cold hard fact is sulfates strip healthy hair of its natural oils, its porosity, and its elasticity.
 Even worse, using these shampoos over an extended period of time can have permeant damage to your hair by causing breakage, rendering it dull and lifeless.

 Your hair’s porosity is also compromised if sulfates are used habitually.
 Porosity is your hair’s ability to hold onto and release liquid substances, whether the substance is water, color or moisture.
 Using shampoos with sulfates on your hair is worse than washing your car with dishwashing detergent.
 You know that flat-blurred-drab look your car gets if you wash it with kitchen soap?
 Yep, washing your car with kitchen soap is just as harsh as using shampoo with sulfates on your hair.